 2. Avoid Buying Food In a Box, Bag, or Can

 If you’re buying certain staples like rice, beans, flour, pasta, and nuts, there is no reason at all to buy these items in a box, bag, or can!
 You can take your own reusable containers to the store and buy these items from the bulk section, thereby eliminating a very high percentage of your rubbish which is food packaging!
 Furthermore, if you stop buying frozen or canned food, and instead make your own homemade food, and then freeze or can it yourself, the volume in your rubbish clearance bin will go down tremendously.
+Besides this, Rubbish Removal Bournemouth would be the perfect option to consider if you live nearby and want the best rubbish removal services.

 3. Buy Used Stuff Without Packaging